Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Tour booking platforms such as Get Your Guide and Viator offer a huge variety of Louvre Museum tours - in fact, the choices can be overwhelming.
 Which are the best Louvre tours for you to consider?
 First, think about the kind of experience you want to get from your tour.

 To avoid this kind of experience, look for tours with "small group" in the tour description and check the maximum group size.
-If you're not 100% certain that your plans will not change, look for a tour that offers free cancellation and full refunds up to 24 hours in advance.
+Even some small group tours may include up to 12 people - so read the fine print in the descriptions.

-If you have limited time and are looking for a faster-paced experience where you won't be doing quite as much walking, here is another highly-rated option (although with up to 20 participants, it's not a small-group tour):
+If you have limited time and are looking for a faster-paced experience where you won't be doing quite as much walking or if all you want to see is the Mona Lisa painting, here a couple more highly-rated non-small group options:

 Visiting the Louvre with children or teens?
 Consider a private tour designed for families.
-The cost for a family of up to 4 people is only slightly higher on a per person basis than a small group tour, and you get the advantage of a guide with expertise in keeping kids engaged and entertained by the art while giving the adults an informative and relaxing experience.
+The cost for a family of up to 5 people compares favorably with a small group tour, and you get the advantage of a guide with expertise in keeping kids engaged and entertained by the art while giving the adults an informative and (best of all, speaking as a mom) a relaxing experience.

 How Skip-the-Line Access Works for Guided Tours